disdi/attila-demo/content/milestone-2-complete.rst

    |Image3|

+   CANH and CANL of transceiver is attached to (pin2 and pin7) DB9 connector.
 For DB9 Connector pinout for CAN, refer : https://documentation.help/NI-CAN/High-Speed_CAN_Pinout_Cable.html

 5. PCAN-View software run on development computer is to analyze the CAN network to check for the protocal conformity and errors.